-Seahawks Russell Wilson, Bobby Wagner, Bruce Irvin among NFL players tweeting concerns about start of training camp
+Seahawks’ Russell Wilson, Bobby Wagner, Tyler Lockett, DK Metcalf, Bruce Irvin express concern about training-camp safety

 The NFL, though, can state that camps will open with their rules in place, forcing players to have to file a grievance.

-Seahawks coach Pete Carroll said in an interview on ESPN 710 Seattle earlier this month he would be okay with delaying the start of training camp to make sure everything is being done right to make everyone feel comfortable.
+Seahawks coach Pete Carroll said this month in an interview on ESPN 710 Seattle that he would be OK with delaying the start of training camp to make sure everything is being done to make everyone feel comfortable.

 Carroll noted then that the NFL was “hoping to learn a lot” from how the NBA, Major League Baseball and other leagues would have gotten re-restarted.
 Instead, both of those leagues are still waiting to begin or renew their seasons as outbreaks continue to surge in certain areas.